To create a potential change order in Procore (and add a schedule of values).

 - Created By: This field displays the user who created the potential change order.
 (Note: This value cannot be changed.)

-- Contract Company: This field displays the company that is listed in the prime contract.
+- Contract Company: This field displays the company that is listed in the commitment.

 - Pending - In Review: The PCO is currently being reviewed by an approver.
 Costs are reflected as "Pending Changes" in the budget.

-- Private: Mark this checkbox if you only want the potential change order to be visible to users with 'Admin' permissions on the Prime Contract tool.
+- Private: Default setting is set to Private.
+Mark this checkbox if you only want the potential change order to be visible to users with 'Admin' permissions on the Prime Contract tab.

-- Accounting Method: This field inherits the accounting method that was specified in the Prime Contract. (e.g Amount Based)
+- Accounting Method: This field inherits the accounting method that was specified in the Commitment. (e.g Amount Based)

 - Description*: Enter a more detailed description of the reason for the potential change order.